 The controllers contain an internal DHCP server.
 This server is typically used in branch offices that do not already have a DHCP server.

-The wireless network generally contains a maximum of 10 access points or fewer, with the access points on the same IP subnet
+The wireless network generally contains a maximum of 10 APs or less, with the APs on the same IP subnet as the controller.

 DHCP option 43 is not supported on the internal server.
 Therefore, the access point must use an alternative method to locate